-The general contractor invoice is designated for the billing of materials and services for construction-related projects.
-Depending on the construction project and agreement, the invoice may be due before, during (installments), or when the services are completed.
+The general contractor invoice is designated for the billing of materials and services due to construction-related projects.
+The invoice is usually sent by the foreman or administrative assistant of the contractor and is due upon receipt unless otherwise agreed upon.
+Depending on the construction project, the invoice may be due before, during (installments), or when the services are completed.

 - Obtaining building permits

 Obtaining a general contractors license varies state by state.
 In states that do not require a license, it’s likely that there will be regulations when checking local ordinances.
 Some states may require a license to take on a job that exceeds a certain dollar ($) amount.
 For example, if you are a general contractor in Alabama taking on a $50,000 job, you will need a license.
 Florida, for example, requires all general contractors to have a license before they are allowed to take lead on a job.
 In order to obtain a general contractors license, you will need the following:

 - EIN Number – A number issued by the IRS proving that your company is registered with your local state.

 - Liability Insurance – The required insurance amount depends on local regulations.